ilia5/Study-Program-Organization-Assistant/README.md

 │   └── TimeTable.vue   *To generate the final timetable\
 └── README.md

-The charts were generated using chart.js and vue-chartjs libraries.\
+* The charts were generated using chart.js and vue-chartjs libraries.\
-To generate the final table, we have used vue-cal library, this library provides calendar table.
+* To generate the final table, we have used vue-cal library, this library provides calendar table.
+* It is a web application that was built using javascript without back end.
+* All data that we used in the project comes from the file AllData.json that bundled with the website.

 # The visualizations
 ### The amount of time that spent in different courses: